 When going through a divorce, knowing what to expect is important.
 While you want to make sure you set reasonable expectations, you also do not want to set your expectations too low.
-If you do, you might overlook opportunities to achieve desirable outcomes, and this means that you might ultimately end up settling for less than you deserve.
+If you do, you might overlook opportunities to achieve desirable outcomes, which means that you might ultimately settle for less than you deserve.

 So, what can you expect from your divorce in Illinois?
 Here’s what you need to know:

 What to Expect: a Structured and Organized Process

 Getting divorced is a process, and you can expect the process to be both structured and organized.
 Your divorce lawyer will be able to guide you every step of the way, explaining what comes next and helping you plan accordingly.

 The specific structure will depend on how you and your spouse choose to pursue your divorce.
 Negotiating, meditating, and going to court are three very different mechanisms for reaching a final outcome.
 Each offers benefits under the right circumstances, and your lawyer can help you decide which path to pursue.